oxpeter/ooceraea_inotocin_expression/readme.md

-# A vasopressin/oxytocin like receptor in the clonal raider ant
+# An oxytocin/vasopressin-related neuropeptide modulates social foraging behavior in the clonal raider ant
->> Fetter et al. (2021)
+> Fetter et al. (2021)

 This repository contains the scripts and derivative data utilized to create supplementary figure 8.